Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 #### Daisy Chaining

 Multiple Duet 3 Roto toolboards can be connected by daisy chaining the CAN bus connection.
-Ideally the stubs of the bus should be kept as short as possible so the Daisy chaining should be made at the XT30 connector.
+- Ideally the stubs of the bus should be kept as short as possible so the Daisy chaining should be made at or close to the XT30 connector.
 Connect two wires for CAN_L, and two wires for CAN_H.
 Ideally these wires should be twisted in two pairs (CAN_H and CAN_L in 1 pair, the second CAN_H and CAN_L in the other pair).
 One pair then goes to the  mainboard or other CAN-FD board earlier in the bus, the other pair goes to the next Roto Toolboard.
+- In practice, stubs up to 1m long are usually satisfactory.

 Note only the last CAN-FD device on the bus should have the termination resistor fitted.